Detagnon2000/Genomics-and-Bioinformatic/README.md

 # Genomics-and-Bioinformatic
-My experience sin genomics and bioinformatic
+My experiences in genomics and bioinformatic